Skip to content

 Info

-• /v1/election: Election request
+• /v1/election: Election request.

-• /v1/election/heartbeat: Election heartbeat request
+• /v1/election/heartbeat: Election heartbeat request.

-• /v1/datakit/pull: Pull Pipeline and blacklist configurations from the center
+• /v1/datakit/pull: Pull center-configured Pipeline and blacklist.

-• /v1/query/raw: DQL query
+• /v1/query/raw: DQL query.

-• /v1/workspace: Get workspace information
+• /v1/workspace: Get workspace information.

-• /v1/object/labels: Update/Delete object data
+• /v1/object/labels: Update/delete object data.

-• /v1/check/token: Check workspace Token information
+• /v1/check/token: Check workspace Token information.

 POST /v1/some/api